bartkozik/ad-platform/README.md

 I joined the team at an advanced stage of development and took over ownership of the **template creation system** — a core component of the personalization engine.

+Although I joined the project at a late stage, I quickly integrated into the team's Agile flow in Jira and began working closely with backend developers, designers, and QA.
+Template development required detailed coordination with the design team (Sketch), BE engineers, and testers, particularly around rendering logic and layout constraints.
+I also participated in planning sessions to prioritize template work and ensure compatibility across the personalization engine.
+My time management and clear communication helped streamline this highly collaborative workflow.

 Key responsibilities:

 - Creating and maintaining **customizable ad templates** used in the rendering and AI-personalization pipeline